5 Kori, Kutch, Khengarji/George V, 1928-1936 AD

 Diameter: 32.45 mm (approx)

-Coins are part of a lot, the coin you get will be one of the coins in the last picture.
+Coins are part of a lot.
 There will be some variation between coins.
 If you want a specific piece/year, please check with the dealer first.